sehrgutesoftware/laravel5-api/README.md

 ##### Plugin Configuration

 The base `Plugin` class provides a `protected $config` attribute, to store configuation options, which are settable through the controller's `configurePlugin($name, $options)` method.
 Use this feature to expose parameters of your plugin to the user (the person writing the controller).
 Retrieve config options inside the plugin with `$this->config['option_name']`.
-Default values can be set via the `protected $default_config` property.
+Default values should be set via the `protected $default_config` property.

 ##### Example: